 Michael was also one of the founder members of The V-Art Show - one of the first art shows live on Zoom during lockdown.

-He is currently running ARRTI Gallery in Southside Shopping Centre, Wandsworth.
-Michael's collective of artists from local studios have converted an empty shop into a stunning new space, welcoming more than 15,000 visitors since opening in June 2021.
+In 2021-22 Michael ran ARRTI Gallery in Southside Shopping Centre, Wandsworth.
+His collective of artists from local studios converted an empty shop into a stunning new space, welcoming more than 18,000 visitors.